 Childminders can look after children from birth right through until secondary school, although their registration only regulates the care of children aged eight and under.

-A childminder can care for a maximum of six children under 8 years old, of which usually no more than three may be under the age of 5, and no more than one of these may be under 1 (although Ofsted may grant an exception, for example, for twins).
+A childminder can care for a maximum of six children under eight years old, of which usually no more than three may be under the age of five, and no more than one of these may be under one (although Ofsted may grant an exception, for example, for twins).
 These numbers will include the childminder's own children.